MGSimard/SimDraft/README.md

 ## Bug Reports

-This app was an excuse for me to try out letting AI go wild with the logic setup.
+This app was an excuse for me to test the new Claude 4 model in Cursor.
 It's entirely possible bugs were introduced, if you happen to use this tool and run into issues you can either DM me on [X/Twitter](https://x.com/MGSimard) or [file an issue on GitHub](https://github.com/MGSimard/simdraft/issues).

 ## Disclaimer